WilfridSKendall/LaTeX-writing/README.md

 # LaTeX-writing
 Useful packages for writing mathematical documents in LaTeX.

+## WSKtracking --- commands related to tracking changes.

+This package loads useful mathematics packages, provides a number of useful environments, and defines a number of significant macros.

+## Further details

-Details are described in PDF files in WSKtracking and WSKmaths directories.
+See the PDF files in WSKtracking and WSKmaths directories.

-See LaTeX-writing.tex (and LaTeX-writing.pdf) for a basic example.
+See also LaTeX-writing.tex (and LaTeX-writing.pdf) for a basic example.